Loading NuWatt Energy...

 Get a Free Quote

 Most solar companies give you a number and expect you to trust it.
-We show you exactly what data drives your estimate and how confident you should be in every figure.
+NuWatt separates the data used in a preliminary estimate from the property and project facts that still need verification.

 Most solar estimates are treated as a single magic number.
 But they are built from multiple data sources, each with varying quality.
 A small error in one input can cascade into thousands of dollars of difference in your expected costs and savings.